LeliaE/climateScience/README.md

 ## Instructions

 You can view the notebook directly here on GitHub.
-However, if you want to run and modify the notebook yourself, you will need to have Git and Python (version 3.8 or higher) preinstalled.
+However, if you want to run and modify the notebook yourself, you will need to install Git on your computer.
+Refer to [this page](https://github.com/git-guides/install-git) for instructions.

+Additionally, you will need Python (version 3.8 or higher) preinstalled.
 If you are using MacOS or Linux, this should already be the case.
 If you are on Windows, please refer to [this page](https://www.tomshardware.com/how-to/install-python-on-windows-10-and-11) for instructions.

 ### 0. Clone and enter repository